 You’ve got this, mama

 We now know that your baby’s first 1000 days have the greatest impact on lifelong health.
-And as it turns out, you can do a lot to support your baby’s wellbeing — beginning with what I call the four “building blocks.”
+And as it turns out, you can do a lot to support your baby’s health — beginning with what I call the four “building blocks.”

 - Foods that nourish